-- 2. If developer rezones a parcel or lot counts differ from original SAP could trigger state law and federal tax law issues: - a.
-Under state law assessments must be levied on the basis of special benefits accruing to the property because of the improvements; - b.
-If tax-exempt PID Bonds were issued, Internal Revenue Code requires that assessments are: - i. imposed pursuant to a state law of general application that can be applied equally; and - ii. repaid on an equal basis.
+- b.
+If developer rezones a parcel or lot counts differ from original SAP could trigger state law and federal tax law issues - i.
+Under state law assessments must be levied on the basis of special benefits accruing to the property because of the improvements. - ii.
+If tax-exempt PID Bonds were issued, Internal Revenue Code requires that assessments are: - A. imposed pursuant to a state law of general application that can be applied equally - B. repaid on an equal basis9 - c.
+True up provisions so that maximum assessment is not exceeded d.
+Mandatory prepayment if property is no longer benefiting from improvements